Corruption in Sierra Leone: Corruption in health care

 Like other countries in West Africa, access to health care can be difficult to obtain in Sierra Leone and often requires bribes.
 These bribes can supplement the low pay of medical staff or government workers, and are often given to avoid bureaucratic red tape.
 According to the Afrobarometer survey conducted in Sierra Leone in July 2018, 50% of respondents reported needing to pay a bribe in order to obtain medical care.
 This exacerbates a health care system that was already struggling to provide basic services.
 Corruption helped contribute to the spread and severity of the 2015 Ebola outbreak by weakening the under-resourced health care system.
 When the crisis struck, the health system was not able to withstand the pressure of a major outbreak.
 The health care system had been severely damaged by the Sierra Leone Civil War, leading to shortages of medical personnel, infrastructure and equipment.
 Corruption has contributed to failings in major health care initiatives including a policy that would provide free maternal health care to women in Sierra Leone.
 Scandals over coerced bribes and misappropriated funds harmed the effectiveness of the medical system.
-In the aftermath of these scandals, reforms were made to the program, include a tracking system for the allocation of medicine and accountability measures for the health care field.
+In the aftermath of these scandals, reforms were made to the program, including a tracking system for the allocation of medicine and accountability measures in the health care section.
 However, not all of these measures, including government efforts to raise health care worker's salaries, were seen as effective and bribery continues to be a major issue.